Gold-Threaded Tapestry of Power: Secrets Behind the Palace Gates

 The State Rooms

-During the summer months, visitors can explore 19 State Rooms that offer a unique glimpse into the life and work of the British monarchy.
-These rooms, including the Throne Room, Ballroom, and White Drawing Room, are filled with exquisite furniture, decorations, and works of art.
-You can take a self-guided tour with audio commentary to learn about the history and function of each room.
+During the summer months, guests can walk through 19 State Rooms and get a unique peek into the life and work of the British monarchy.
+One of these rooms is the Throne Room, Ballroom, and White Drawing Room, all of which are filled with beautiful furniture, decorations, and artworks.
+Additionally, the audio included within a self-guided tour can provide you with a thorough understanding of the purposes and histories of the rooms you visit.

 The Royal Mews

-The Royal Mews, open year-round, is where the state vehicles used for royal ceremonies, such as cars and carriages, are housed.
-One of the most famous carriages on display is the Gold State Coach, used during coronations and other grand occasions.
-Visitors can also learn about the lives of those who care for the royal horses.
+The Royal Mews is an open space that is open all year round.
+It houses the state vehicles used for royal ceremonies: cars and carriages.
+Visitors can also learn about the lives of the people caring for the royal horses.

 The Queen’s Gallery